ryuzaki4337/Learn-C-Sharp/README.md

 A kind of relationship between two classes that allows one to contain the other.
 HAS-A relationship.

 Benefits : Code re-use, flexibility, A means to loose-coupling.
 Therfore, highly favoured.

+#### UpCasting and DownCasting

+Conversion from a derived class to a base class is known as upcasting.

+ Conversion from a base class to a derived class is known as downcasting.

+ The as and is keywords.

+#### Polymorphism

+ Method overriding : Modifying the implementation of an inherited method.

+#### Abstraction

+Abstract Modifier : Indicates that a class or a member is missing implementation.

+Abstract Member : Do not include implementation; If a member is declared as abstract, the containing class needs to be declared as abstract too; Must implement all abstract members in the base abstract class; Cannot be instantiated.

+Uses of Abstraction : When you want to provide some common behaviour, while forcing other developers to follow your design.

+#### Sealed Classes and Modifiers

+Sealed Modifier : Prevents derivation of classes or overriding of methods.

+Sealed classes are slightly faster because of some run-time optimizations.

+Not of much use.

+### Interfaces

+Interface : A language construct that is similar to a class(in terms of syntax) but is fundamentally different.

+Naming Convention of interfaces : Name should start with "I".

+Uses : To build loosely-coupled applications.